Vitamin B12 Deficiency Signs

 Deficiency of B12 is extremely dangerous to health and can lead to dementia and even death if not rectified.

-While early symptoms include paleness and overall weakness and fatigue, as the anemia caused by B12 deficiency progresses, symptoms can mimic aging and so can easily be dismissed as a somehow natural or “normal” occurrence
+Early symptoms include paleness and overall weakness and fatigue.
+As the anemia caused by B12 deficiency progresses, symptoms can mimic aging.

-Common signs include shaky hands or spastic movement in general, sleeping disorders, unsteady gait, incontinence, and memory loss.
+Later signs include shaky hands or spastic movement in general, sleeping disorders, unsteady gait, incontinence, and memory loss.

-Easy bruising is one of the most visible signs.
-For those trying to lose weight and using fascia blasting devices to help reduce the appearance of fat, severe bruising can unexpectedly occur.
+For those trying to lose weight and using fascia blasting devices to help reduce the appearance of fat, severe bruising can occur.

 Nervous system, reproductive, and digestive problems such as depression, tingling hands/feet, stomach upset, constipation (or diarrhea), and difficulties getting pregnant are also warning signs of low B12 status.